JumiElazul/cpp-lox/README.md

 # Geo Programming Language

 Geo is a simple, dynamically-typed programming language written in C++—inspired by Robert Nystrom's Crafting Interpreters.
 It is basically the book's version of lox, but with some extra features.
-Geo uses a recursive descent parser to proceshttps://github.com/jbt/markdown-editors code.
+Geo uses a recursive descent parser to process code.

 Please note that the language is being actively worked on, and many things, including syntax are subject to change.